Nextensa NV/SA: Publication of a transparency notification

 NEXTENSA NV/SA: PUBLICATION OF A TRANSPARENCY NOTIFICATION

-From a transparency notification dated 20 July 2023 made by Ackermans & van Haaren NV/SA, it appears that the total number of voting rights of Ackermans & van Haaren NV/SA in Nextensa NV/SA has increased to 75.55% of the voting rights.
+From a transparency notification dated 24 July 2023 made by AXA Belgium NV/SA, it appears that the total number of voting rights of AXA Belgium NV/SA in Nextensa NV/SA has decreased to 9.99% of the voting rights.

-This threshold exceedance is mainly due to the granting of double voting rights (by reaching the holding period of 2 years) to the shares in Nextensa NV/SA issued as a result of the contribution by Ackermans & van Haaren NV/SA, on 19 July 2021, of the shares in Extensa Group NV/SA and in Leasinvest Real Estate Management NV/SA.
+This threshold underrun is due to the new denominator following the granting of double voting rights to certain of the shares in Nextensa NV/SA (in accordance with article 28 of the articles of association).

-Based on this transparency notification, Nextensa understands that Ackermans & van Haaren NV/SA holds 60.73% of the total number of shares (= financial participation) in Nextensa NV/SA on 20 July 2023.
+Based on this transparency notification, Nextensa understands that AXA Belgium NV/SA holds 15.86% of the total number of shares (= financial participation) in Nextensa NV/SA on 24 July 2023.

 Content of the notification: